-This is a report to provide an update on the short-term air quality monitoring study in Cambourne using new Zephyr monitoring technology.
-Monitoring was carried out in the period May - November 2021.
-The study was designed to be a short-term study monitoring air quality outside Monkfield Park Primary School as part of South Cambridgeshire District Council's study into air quality around primary schools.
+This is a report to provide an update on the short-term air quality monitoring study in Histon using new Zephyr monitoring technology.
+Monitoring was carried out in the period December 2021 to June 2022.
+The study was designed to be a short-term study monitoring air quality outside Histon and Impington Park Primary School, as part of South Cambridgeshire District Council's study into air quality around primary schools.
 It also serves to create additional local awareness of air quality in our area and enable people to make informed choices around how they can impact on improving air quality in their area.